-The SCSU Bookstore, located in the Adanti Student Center, sells new and used textbooks as well as a variety of clothing items, school supplies, and dorm accessories.
-Computer software, peripherals, and supplies and special book sale promotions are also featured.
+The SCSU Bookstore, located in the Adanti Student Center and available via its online portal, sells new and used textbooks as well as a variety of clothing items, school supplies, and dorm accessories.
+Computer software, peripherals, and supplies and special book sale promotions are featured.